charleslow/charleslow.github.io/notebook/src/papers/reimers_2019.md

 1. <Classification objective>.
 This is for tasks where the objective is to predict a label given two sentences A, B. We pass each sentence into the BERT network and a pooling layer to get two vector representations, $u$ and $v$.
 The pooling layer can be (i) take the `[CLS]` token embedding, (ii) take the element-wise mean or (iii) take the element-wise max.
 We then create a concatenated vector $(u,\ v,\ |u-v|)$ which is fed into a softmax classifer.
 The network is trained using cross-entropy loss.

+    Note that this siamese approach (where each sentence is passed into the same network) differs a little from the typical cross-encoder approach, where the sentences are concatenated as a <string> with the `[SEP]` token before passed into the network.
+The latter approach is presumably more powerful because the attention mechanism can attend to all pairwise relationships

 2. <Regression objective>.
 This is for tasks where the objective is to predict a float given two sentences A, B. Given the vectors $u$ and $v$, the cosine similarity is simply taken to generate a float between $-1$ and $1$.
 The cosine similarity is then compared with the actual float value using mean-squared error to generate a loss.

 3. <Triplet objective>.
 This is for tasks where each data point is a triplet (anchor sentence $a$, positive sentence $p$, negative sentence $n$).
 We then minimize the loss function, where $m$ is the margin: